QuickSloth8/go-minis/README.md

 * example of getting on a closed channel
 * returning stuff in defer (like errors)
 * recovering from errors
+* methods on types other than struct
+* new keyword
 *